 Zooey Chen; Gigi Yuen; Sarah Wang; Tyler Xiu

 Softbank Vision Fund

-- Advised Roblox on its joint venture with Tencent to publish and operate the Roblox platform in China.
+- Advised Roblox on its joint venture with Tencent (Luobu) and the establishment and launch of the Roblox online game platform in China.

 Simpson Thacher & Bartlett LLP

 The Greater China fintech practice at Simpson Thacher & Bartlett LLP acts for an enviable roster of clients, including fintech companies, private investment firms and public companies.
 The firm also houses sector experts in financial services and technology, while its representative experience covers strategic investments, fintech-related M&A, joint ventures, and securities offerings financings.
 In Hong Kong, transactions specialist Christopher Wong is China practice head; Ian Ho‘s recent clients include Alibaba, Ant Financial, Blackstone and Citigroup; Makiko Harunari heads the firm’s Asia banking and credit practice; and of counsel and former China practice head, Celia Lam, is a capital markets and M&A expert.
 In Beijing, Yang Wang is a key corporate partner.

 Other key lawyers:

 Christopher Wong; Ian Ho; Makiko Harunari; Celia Lam; Yang Wang